Carrie-lml/canterbury-nzdep-spatial-analysis/README.md

+# canterbury-nzdep-spatial-analysis
+Spatial analysis of deprivation in Christchrch using NZDep2023, meshblock data and Christchurch Transport data.

-# Spatial Analysis of Deprivation and Public Transport Accessibility in Canterbury, New Zealand
+# Topic: Spatial Analysis of Deprivation and Public Transport Accessibility in Christchurch

-This project explores the relationship between area-level deprivation (using NZDep2023 and meshblock data2023) and public transport accessibility in the Canterbury region.
+This project explores the relationship between area-level deprivation (using NZDep2023 and meshblock data SA1) and public transport accessibility in the Christchurch city.

 ## Key Features
-Data Integration: Combines NZDep2018/IMD deprivation scores with meshblock boundaries and open public transport data (bus stops, routes) from Environment Canterbury.
+Data Integration: Combines NZDep2023/IMD deprivation scores with meshblock boundaries and open public transport data (bus stops, routes).

 Advanced Spatial Analysis: Calculates accessibility metrics (e.g., distance to nearest bus stop, number of stops/routes within walking distance) for each meshblock or SA1.